EasyPost/easy-ui/documentation/specs/Stepper.md

 - The `color` property can be used to display a stepper with primary or inverse colors; inverse is suitable on darker backgrounds.
 - The step sequence is non-linear, which means users can navigate to previously completed steps.
 - On small screens, the step label is not visible.
-- A step can either be active, accessible, completed, or disabled.

 ---